Attending college is both exciting and challenging. UC Merced has an array of services to help you inside and outside the classroom.

 - Veteran Services offers a welcoming environment for veterans, reservists and their dependents.
 It provides assistance in obtaining the educational benefits to which they are entitled.

 - The CARE Office provides response to and education about sexual violence, domestic/dating violence and stalking.
-It serves everyone affiliated with UC Merced including students, staff and faculty members.
+It serves everyone affiliated with UC Merced including students and staff and faculty members.
 The program’s goals are to provide education on these topics for all incoming UC Merced students, provide trainings for people who may be first-responders on these issues and create a coordinated community response to best serve survivors and create a community where it is clear that sexual violence is unacceptable.